Red Line for Gaza

 We are joining together with other organisations in the UK, to powerfully demonstrate that we stand united against the atrocities being inflicted on people in Gaza.

 No child is responsible for the violence we’re seeing right now.
-Yet children have been targeted and killed by Israeli bombing in Gaza.
+Yet children have been killed by Israeli shootings and indiscriminate bombing in Gaza.
 We have all seen the horrific injuries young children have sustained.

 Humanitarian workers have been blocked from delivering life-saving aid to people in Gaza.
 They have also been killed in deadly attacks on marked humanitarian vehicles.
 It’s not only a violation of international humanitarian law, it's a violation on people simply trying to help.

-People desperately trying to collect bags of flour have been shot and mown down with tanks by Israeli forces.
+People desperately trying to collect bags of flour have been shot by Israeli forces and shelled by Israeli tanks and drones.
 People have been penned in, in dangerous and degrading conditions, just to try to get something to eat.